top of page

 In fact, the KGB did not confiscate every copy of Life and Fate.
 Grossman had outmaneuvered them by squirreling away two other copies with close friends he trusted wouldn't betray him.
 His trust was well-placed.

-After his death, a small band of friends and admirers like Semyon Lipkin and Yakateria Zabolotskaya, as well as his daughter, Katya, put themselves at great personal risk to smuggle the novel abroad where it could finally be published.
+After his death, a small band of friends and admirers like Semyon Lipkin and Yakateria Zabolotskaya and his daughter, Katya, put themselves at great personal risk to smuggle the novel abroad where it could finally be published.
 This only happened with the help of Soviet dissident Andrey Sakharov, who helped make a more transportable copy of the novel on microfilm.
 This was later smuggled to Switzerland, where it was published in 1980 to relatively little fanfare.

 Life and Fate was finally out in the world, free of the government censors who wanted to silence his voice.
-It became available in the Soviet Union in 1988 as a result of Gorbachev’s Glasnost.
-After a slow start, the novel’s prestige has slowly risen in the West.
-Today it’s considered one of the great critiques of the Soviet Union, while also being an entertaining war novel.
+It became available in the Soviet Union in 1988 due to Gorbachev's Glasnost.
+After a slow start, the novel's prestige has slowly risen in the West.
+Today, it's considered one of the great critiques of the Soviet Union and an entertaining war novel.

 Like all great works of literature, Grossman's themes resonate across space and time, they continue telling truths about our human condition that we should not forget.
 Life and Fate is such a work of art, unlike the volumes of forgotten trash published during the Soviet era by government hacks willing to trade away their artistic voices for a slightly bigger apartment and a modest pension.
 Who are they now?
 Forgotten.
 Meanwhile, Grossman's writing is read by millions today, and I suspect will be read by many millions more in the future.